arangodb/docs/3.7/programs-arangod-env-vars.md

    Setting this option is useful if `arangod` is running in a container or alongside other services on the same machine and shall not use all available CPUs.

+ - `ARANGODB_OVERRIDE_CRASH_HANDLER` _(introduced in v3.7.1)_

+   This variable can be used to toggle the built-in crash handler in the Linux builds of `arangod`.
+The crash handler is turned on by default for Linux builds, and it can be turned off by setting this environment variable to an empty string, the value of `0` or `off`.

 - `IRESEARCH_TEXT_STOPWORD_PATH` _(introduced in v3.5.0)_